 When you make a sympathy card, it’s important to get the imagery and the message just right.
 In my opinion, the artwork shouldn’t be too somber nor too colorful, and the messaging should be uplifting but not preachy.
 I think that this DIY sympathy card manages that balance beautifully.

-Unfortunately, the pandemic has presented many of us with an occasion to send sympathy cards.
-While you might not feel like you have anything comforting to say to the bereaved, just sending your acknowledgment in the form of a card is so important!
+Unfortunately, life inevitably presents us with occasions to send sympathy cards.
+While it’s tough to know what to say to someone who is grieving, just acknowledging their situation can be comforting.
 For today’s tutorial, I put together a serene DIY sympathy card concept that I hope will help you to help someone else.
 It features a soothing illustration and a simple message that hits the right tone.

 First, grab a piece of 5″ x 7″ (12.7 cm x 17.8 cm) handmade paper or cut a piece of watercolor paper to 5″ x 7″.
 Then, use your pencil to draw a simple eucalyptus branch like the one shown below.
 The branch should measure about 4″ (10.15 cm) long, and its tip should be about 7/8″ (2.25 cm) from the top of the page.

 Now, draw a small, faint “X” on half of the leaves.
 That “X” marks them as leaves to draw over with ink (and you’ll leave the non-X leaves alone for now).
 Then, use your straight pen, Nikko G nib, and waterproof black ink to start tracing over the “X” leaves.
 Be sure to draw tiny, detailed veins that meet in the middle of the leaves, as shown below:

 Continue to ink over the “X” leaves until the piece looks something like this: